Disk Usage Summary in Linux or macOS

 -s, --summarize (display only a total for each argument)

-The key word here is “summarize”, that is, providing just the disk total usage for each argument.
+The key option here is “summarize”, providing just the disk total usage for each argument.

 Leave a comment